Hassan district: Geography

-Rainfall
+Climate and rainfall

 Hassan district is located on the leeward side of Western Ghats, thus receives less rainfall than coastal Karnataka.
-The district comes under three river basins: Netravathi, Kaveri and Vedavathi (Krishna River).
-In 2022, the district received an average annual rainfall of 1701 mm, of which, Hethur hobli in Sakleshpura taluk received the maximum downpour of 4305 mm and Arsikere hobli received 986 mm, the lowest in the district.
+During Monsoon rainfall is heavy with an average down pour of approximately 700 mm.
+The district comes under three river basins: Netravathi, Kaveri and Vedavathi.
+Considering the general climate and rainfall the district has been divided into three regions: Southern-Malnad, semi-Malnad and southern-plain.
+The Southern-Malnad is a forest-clad hilly region with heavy rainfall.
+In 2022, the district received an average annual rainfall of 1701 mm, of which, Hethur hobli in Sakleshpura taluk received the maximum downpour of 4305 mm and Arsikere hoblis received 986 mm, the lowest in the district.